Pullback Method with Applications to Severi--Brauer Fibrations: Applications

-\begin{proof}[{Proof of Corollary \ref{sub of main}}] Consider the nice $k$-variety $X$ constructed in Theorem \ref{heart of the paper}.
-The fact that \( \overline{\text{Br}}\,X \) is \( p \)-torsion implies that all of its non-trivial elements have order $p$.
+\begin{proof}[{Proof of Corollary \ref{sub of main}}] Consider the nice $k$-variety $X$ constructed in Theorem~\ref{SB fibration violating Hasse}.
+The fact that \( \overline{\Br}X \) is \( p \)-torsion implies that all of its non-trivial elements have order $p$.
 In particular, the subgroup $\langle (a, f_1 \circ g) \rangle$, which captures the obstruction is isomorphic to $\Z/p\Z$.
-This concludes that $\Z/p\Z$ can capture Brauer-Manin obstruction for any odd prime $p$. \end{proof} \textbf{Statements and declarations:} The authors have no competing interests to declare that are relevant to the content of this article.
+We conclude that $\Z/p\Z$ can capture Brauer--Manin obstruction for any odd prime $p$. \end{proof}